-To access the names of a Pandas dataframe, we can the method columns().
+To access the names of a Pandas dataframe, we can use the method columns().
 For example, if our dataframe is called df we just type print(df.columns) to get all the columns of the Pandas dataframe.

 Importing Data from a CSV File

-First, before learning the 6 methods to obtain the column names in Pandas, we need some example data.
+First, before learning the six methods to obtain the column names in Pandas, we need some example data.
 In this post, we will use Pandas read_csv to import data from a CSV file (from this URL).
 Now, the first step is, as usual, when working with Pandas to import Pandas as pd.

 import pandas as pd